Onwrikbaar/NeoDK/README.md

 ## Overview
 ### What is it?
-This project describes the design and implementation of a bare-bones, yet innovative and powerful, pulse-based electrostimulation device.
+This project describes the design and implementation of a bare-bones, yet highly innovative and powerful, pulse-based electrostimulation device.
 Both its hardware and its firmware are open for modification and extension.

 ### Author
 Discord: @Onwrikbaar<br/>
 E: <onwrikbaar@hotmail.com>

 ### Status
 This is a work in progress.
-The repo will be updated every few weeks until well into 2024.
+The repo will be updated every few weeks until well into 2025.

 ### Request
 Please send me an e-mail in case you are building this design and let me know whether you run into any questions or problems.
 It will help me decide how I can best lower the threshold to replicating NeoDK.
 Thanks!